 Constanta, Romania, is a seaside city.
-But there’s more to it, than its beaches and nightclubs.
-I spent 1 day in Constanta, Romania in October and I was surprised by what I’ve discovered in this beautiful city.
+But there’s more to it than its beaches and nightclubs.
+I spent one day in Constanta, Romania, in October 2019, and I was surprised by what I discovered in this beautiful city.

 How to get to Constanta, Romania?

-If you are coming from Bucharest, then you have 3 options: by car, train or bus.
+If you are coming from Bucharest, then you have three options: by car, train or bus.

 If you want the cheapest option, then you should check out the bus schedule on busradar.com.
 It costs around 12-17 Eur.
-Also, you might want to check BlablaCar, because a lot of locals go back and forth Bucharest and Constanta and most have spare seats in their car.
+Also, you might want to check BlablaCar, because a lot of locals go back and forth between Bucharest and Constanta and most have spare seats in their cars.

 Where to stay in Constanta, Romania?

-Constanta is considered a touristic city because it has a lovely beach which stretches for 6 km and also because of its proximity to Mamaia, one of the most popular Romanian touristic resort.
+Constanta is considered a tourist city because it has a lovely beach that stretches for 6 km and also because of its proximity to Mamaia, one of the most popular Romanian touristic resorts.

 That’s why the offer of accommodations in Constanta is plentiful.

-I slept at Casa Tomis, a 100-year old house, situated at a walking distance from the historical centre of the city.
-At the beginning it felt a bit weird, to see such an old house surrounded by modern buildings, but once you step inside, you feel like you travelled in time.
+I slept at Casa Tomis, a 100-year-old house situated within a walking distance from the historical center of the city.
+In the beginning, it felt a bit weird, to see such an old house surrounded by modern buildings, but once you step inside, you feel like you traveled in time.
 And I say this in a good way.
 And the owner is friendly and very helpful.

 How to spend 1 day in Constanta, Romania

-So, how to spend 1 day in Constanta, Romania?
+So, how to spend one day in Constanta, Romania?

-You can take this as a self-guided walking tour suggestion, with churches and museums stop.
+You can take this as a self-guided walking tour suggestion, with churches and museums.
 Of course, you can adjust it to the weather.
-The starting point is Ovidiu Square, which is the big square in the old centre of Constanta.
+The starting point is Ovidiu Square, which is the big square in the old center of Constanta.

 Where to eat in Constanta?

-Constanta has many Turkish and Lebanese influences and that is reflected in the restaurant options.
-As a vegan, or a person always fasting in the Orthodox religion, that’s actually great news, as Lebanese cuisine has many options for vegetarians and vegans.
+Constanta has many Turkish and Lebanese influences, which is reflected in the restaurant options.
+As a vegan or a person always fasting in the Orthodox religion, that’s actually great news, as Lebanese cuisine has many options for vegetarians and vegans.